EMMY WINNING REPORT: Leaders urge lawmakers to adopt Mariam’s Law

 ‘Mariam’s Law’ would require sex offenders to be fitted with an ankle monitor, as well as an identification card with a specific symbol recognizable to law enforcement.

 ATLANTA, Ga.
-(CBS46) - Atlanta leaders are urging state lawmakers to expand restrictions for Georgia sex offenders.
+(Atlanta News First) - Atlanta leaders are urging state lawmakers to expand restrictions for Georgia sex offenders.

 On Tuesday afternoon, the Atlanta City Council unanimously approved a resolution urging the Georgia General Assembly to adopt Mariam’s Law, which would expand restrictions for Georgia sex offenders.